The building blocks of improvement

 Some basic massage techniques would be:

-• using those same fingers press underneath the eye sockets on the upper cheekbone on each side of your nose with the same motion.
+- using those same fingers press underneath the eye sockets on the upper cheekbone on each side of your nose with the same motion.
+Slow movements and be gentle.

-Of course, these are simple massage moves and there will be a detailed post on facial massage in the future.
+Of course, these are simple massage moves and there will be a detailed post on facial massage.

 What steps should be in your facial to improve it?